 If your budget doesn’t allow it, learn to control the built-in flash of your camera and craft a diffuser to create the soft light that is sought after in almost any photography genre.
 Position the camera parallel with the subject and avoid as much as possible casting shadows over the subject.

 Macro photography requires patience and calm.
-Use the ambient light in your favor.
+Use the ambient light in your favor, but don’t be afraid to add artificial lighting when required.
 Most of all, keep in mind that using flash isn’t a requirement.
 It’s just an option for when you don’t get enough natural light or you want to block the ambient light for special effects.

 Do you use flash in macro photography?
 Which flash system is your favorite and why?
-Leave us a comment and tell us whether you prefer to work exclusively with natural light or have a macro flash unit in your backpack.
+A light ring, twin flash, or flexible arms?
+Leave us a comment and tell us whether you prefer to work exclusively with natural light or use macro flash.
 Experimentation is key but each photographer has their way to capture the perfect image.

 Hey I’m Peter.
 I’m the owner and editor of Photography-RAW.
 I make sure that you get the best articles about photography.
 Personally, I prefer to shoot landscape, nature and macro photography.